Are you looking to change your living situation, either by improving upon your home or moving to a new house?

 We enjoy helping homeowners make the move vs. improve decision.
 In fact, the first step in our project design process is a lifestyle and design consultation, where we guide you through our proprietary homeowner profile checklist to help you assess your options.

-If you are considering either remodeling your home or relocating, we invite you to schedule a complimentary phone consultation and start your decision making process with Design Build Pros.
+If you are considering either remodeling your home or relocating, we invite you to schedule a complimentary phone consultation and start your decision making process with Design Build Planners.

 Further Reading: Houzz published an article called Should You Remodel or Just Move?
 The article outlines some strong points, but the comments are even more insightful for those wrestling with this decision.